Marketcloud/generator-marketcloud-angular/README.md

 # generator-marketcloud-angular
-beta generator for the Marketcloud BaaS
+A Yeoman generator (beta) for the Marketcloud BaaS using AngularJs